seddonnguyen/module-4-backend/README.md

-Most Wanted is a website that provides a list of the highly sought fugitives.
+Most Wanted is a website that lists highly sought after fugitives.

 Most Wanted's backend.
 Made with Ruby on Rails.
 To start the backend, type `rails s` in the console.
 To run the Most Wanted's frontend, visit https://github.com/seddonnguyen/module-4-frontend